 We stopped by the VanCraft office in Oceanside to pick up our van for the trip.
-Derek and his team couldn’t have been more accommodating and the whole handover process was incredibly smooth, taking time to show us the features of the van and explain any operational details.
+Derek and his team couldn’t have been more accommodating, and the whole handover process was incredibly smooth; he took the time to show us the van’s features and explain any operational details.
 You’ll want to find out how the shower works, and if you’re traveling in winter – the all-important diesel heater!

 How Easy Is It To Drive A Sprinter?

-lthough a solid afternoon’s drive out to Joshua Tree National Park wasn’t the most ideal scenario for jet lag weary travelers, the van, accompanied by the incredibly wide US roads, meant for an easy journey.
-In fact, for the entirety of the trip never once did we feel like we were driving a large campervan.
-The short wheelbase model fit into a standard sized parking space when we needed to run into town for supplies, yet also felt big enough for two photographers and gear on a day to day basis.
-Just watch the height limits – no drive through fast food on this road trip!
+Although a solid afternoon’s drive out to Joshua Tree National Park wasn’t ideal for jet lag weary travelers, the van, accompanied by the vast US roads, meant an easy journey.
+In fact, we never felt like we were driving a large campervan for the entirety of the trip.
+The short wheelbase model fit into a standard sized parking space when we needed to run into town for supplies, yet also felt big enough for two photographers and gear daily.
+Watch the height limits – no drive-through fast food on this road trip!

 Camping For Free On BLM Land

-If you’re reading this from abroad – that’s free public land that you can park up and camp on.
+If you’re reading this from abroad – that’s free public land you can park and camp on.
 Take advantage of this.
 Another misconception of renting a campervan for your photography road trip is that of extra costs, such as campsite reservation fees.
-BLM land is your answer and we utilized this on most of our nights.
-You’ll find BLM land nearby most national parks including Joshua Tree, Arches, and Zion National Parks.
+BLM land is your answer; we utilized this on most nights.
+You’ll find BLM land nearby most national parks, including Joshua Tree, Arches, and Zion National Parks.
 We also camped on BLM land at the Bentonite Hills and Ibex Dunes.
-More often than not we were able to park up without another soul in sight.
-The perfect spot to unwind, crank out some edits and be able to get up and crush the sunrise shoot from your front door the next day!
+More often than not, we could park without another soul in sight.
+The perfect spot to unwind, crank out some edits, and be able to get up and crush the sunrise shoot from your front door the next day!
 Many BLM locations are even more scenic than official national park campsites.

-The only noticeable downside to camping on BLM land is that lack of facilities.
-However, once again the VanCraft team have come up trumps by including an onboard hot water shower and optional porta potty.
+The only downside to camping on BLM land is the lack of facilities.
+However, once again, the VanCraft team has come up trumps by including an onboard hot water shower and optional porta potty.
 We used the shower frequently to rinse off after morning hikes.
 And if you really must, most local outdoor centers or gas stations have shower and bathroom facilities available.

 Taking a Campervan Off Road

 A VanCraft campervan is not your typical cookie cutter retirement home on wheels.
 These vans look and act the part.
-While our VanCraft van wasn’t 4×4, it did have a generous lift and off-road tyres fitted; both incredibly useful when camping out on rutted BLM land or navigating your way down dirt roads to that one sunset vantage point you want to shoot from.
-It’s fair to say we put the van’s off-road capabilities through its paces over the course of the 2-week road trip, through mud, snow, and sand.
+While our VanCraft van wasn’t 4×4, it did have a generous lift and off-road tires fitted; both incredibly useful when camping out on rutted BLM land or navigating your way down dirt roads to that one sunset vantage point you want to shoot from.
+It’s fair to say we put the van’s off-road capabilities through its paces throughout the 2-week road trip, through mud, snow, and sand.
 Never failing us once and saving our legs and backs from 10s of extra hiking miles, camera gear in tow.
-Check out this article for more on the campabilites of the Sprinter.
+Check out this article for more on the capabilities of the Sprinter.

 Sprinter Power Supply

 One thing that is a complete necessity for a photography trip is a power source.
-With the 320W roof mounted solar panels being charged continuously by the California sun, our on board batteries had zero problem charging laptops, cameras, drones, microphones and lighting.
-In all, we never once ran into power supply issues throughout the road trip.
+With the 320W roof-mounted solar panels being charged continuously by the California sun, our onboard batteries had zero problem charging laptops, cameras, drones, microphones, and lighting.
+We never once ran into power supply issues throughout the road trip.
 So don’t let power supply fears put you off utilizing a VanCraft van for your photography trip, especially if you’re traveling through the sun-baked Southwest.

-The issue with camping in US National Parks in general is that you often need to get to your campsite and reserve a spot before it fills up.
-This means you’re likely, in the peak season months at least, to be chasing that golden campsite space rather than light come sunset.
+The issue with camping in US National Parks is that you often need to get to your campsite and reserve a spot before it fills up.
+This means you’re likely to be chasing that golden campsite space rather than light come sunset in the peak season months at least.
 We mentioned it earlier, but this is when BLM land becomes your best friend.
-For 14 days we shot sunrise & sunset, consecutively in some of the most incredible landscapes across the Southwest.
-Without a completely self-sufficient VanCraft campervan this simply would not have been possible.
-Our days typically went something like this; wake up and drive to shoot location, hike and shoot sunrise, head back to the van and make breakfast, spend the day exploring or driving to a new location, hike/shoot sunset, find BLM land to park up, cook dinner & backup photos.
+For 14 days we shot sunrise & sunset consecutively in some of the most incredible landscapes across the Southwest.
+Without a completely self-sufficient VanCraft campervan, this would not have been possible.
+Our days typically went something like this; wake up and drive to shoot location, hike and shoot sunrise, head back to the van and make breakfast, spend the day exploring or moving to a new site, hike/shoot sunset, find BLM land to park up, cook dinner & backup photos.
 Repeat.

 Editing Photos While Camping